 Deterioration in the Company's credit profile may have an adverse effect on the Company's ability to access the private or public debt markets and also may increase its borrowing costs.
 If the Company's credit profile deteriorates significantly, its access to the debt capital markets or its ability to renew its committed lines of credit may become restricted, or the Company may not be able to refinance debt at the same levels or on the same terms.
-Because the Company relies on its ability to draw on its revolving credit facilities to support its operations when required, any volatility in the credit and financial markets that prevents the Company from accessing funds (for example, a lender that does not fulfill its lending obligation) could have an adverse effect on the Company's financial condition and cash flows.
+Because the Company relies on its ability to draw on its revolving credit facility to support its operations when required, any volatility in the credit and financial markets that prevents the Company from accessing funds (for example, a lender that does not fulfill its lending obligation) could have an adverse effect on the Company's financial condition and cash flows.
 Additionally, the Company's credit agreements generally include an increase in borrowing rates if the Company's credit profile deteriorates.
-Furthermore, the Company incurs interest under its revolving credit facilities based on floating rates.
-Floating rate debt creates higher debt service requirements if market interest rates increase, as may be the case in connection with the U.S. Federal Reserve's announced plans to increase interest rates in 2022, which would adversely affect the Company's cash flow and results of operations.
-In addition, the floating rate on certain borrowings under the Company's revolving credit facility is tied to LIBOR.
-Regulators in the United States and other countries have begun to phase out the use of LIBOR, with a complete phase out of U.S. dollar LIBOR rates currently expected by June 2023.
-Uncertainty regarding the transition from LIBOR to an alternate benchmark rate or rates could pose funding risks for the Company and adversely affect the Company's financing costs.
-Disruptions to the credit markets as a result of the COVID-19 pandemic or other macroeconomic or financial market developments could increase the Company's cost of capital and limit the Company's access to capital.
+Furthermore, the Company incurs interest under its revolving credit facility based on floating rates.
+Floating rate debt creates higher debt service requirements if market interest rates increase, as has been the case in connection with the U.S. Federal Reserve's interest rate increases in 2022, which could adversely affect the Company's cash flow and results of operations.
+Disruptions to the credit markets as a result of macroeconomic, geopolitical, or financial market developments could increase the Company's cost of capital and limit the Company's access to capital.